A Classic Basketball Conditioning Drill

 - On the coach's whistle, players start sprinting

 (extended), they stop, touch the line, then sprint back to the baseline,

 and touching the half line, and then sprint back to the baseline,

-stopping and touching the baseline

-- Immediately they sprint to the far foul line, stopping and touching the foul line, and then sprint back to the
+stopping and touching the foul line, and then sprint back to the

 - Immediately they sprint to the far baseline, stopping and touching the baseline, and then sprint back to the original baseline

 return portion of each leg of the suicide (warn them to be careful, as

 - You can have them do push-ups, sit-ups, etc. at each line, to add in a little muscle work.